hhaidrr/notes/product-engineering/product_engineering_framework.md

 This is when the product is complete.
 How do you actually get your target consumers exposed to the product?
 Marketing, sales, etc.

+## Dimensions
+### Vertical
+Creating a new algorithm.
+Providing value that is new to the entire set of consumers.

+### Horizontal
+Creating access to an existing algorithm.
+Providing value to a sub-set of consumers.